 Sometimes intravenous immunoglobulin (IVIG) or thymectomy

-Pure RBC aplasia has been successfully managed with immunosuppressants (eg, prednisone, cyclosporine, or cyclophosphamide), especially when an autoimmune mechanism is suspected
+Pure RBC aplasia has been successfully managed with immunosuppressants (eg, prednisone, cyclosporine, cyclophosphamide), especially when an autoimmune mechanism is suspected.

 Pure RBC aplasia secondary to parvovirus infection is treated with intravenous immune globulin.

-Thymectomy is done in patients with thymoma-associated pure RBC aplasia; most patients improve but are not always cured.
+Thymectomy is done in patients with thymoma-associated pure RBC aplasia; most patients improve but are not always cured and require immunosuppressive agents.

 Pure red cell aplasia involves isolated erythroid hypoplasia.